formkit/docs-content/api-reference/formkit-core.md

 ### FormKitNodeType

-These are the type of nodes that can be created — these are different from the type of inputs available and rather describe their purpose in the tree.
+These are the types of nodes that can be created.
+These are different from the type of inputs available and rather describe their purpose in the tree.

 ```typescript
 export declare type FormKitNodeType = 'input' | 'list' | 'group';